Cluster sets training method - how and when to use in your workouts

 There are a number of factors to consider when incorporating cluster sets into your training plan.

-How to write clusters into your program (nomenclature)
+How to write cluster sets into your program (nomenclature)

 Because clusters introduce another sub-set to the structure they require a unique naming convention.I like to use the following approach to doing this:3x (4x 2) 30/120 rest.